wolfbrthr/Karbon_Bootcamp/karbon/karbon.rst

 #.
 Click **Next**.

-   Next you can view the resources defined for each type of container host VMs (worker, master, and etcd).
+   In the Node COnfiguration section you can select with Network VLAN will be used for your Karbon Kuburnetes Cluster.
+Do note that only IPAM enabled networks can be used and must have enough IP addresses available to deploy the necessary container host VMs.
+You can also view the resources defined for each type of container host VMs (worker, master, and etcd).
 If desired, you are able to edit the resource allocations by clicking **Edit** next to each type.

    For this lab, you can leave the default values.

 #.
 Click **Next**.

    Next you will configure the networking for both the host VMs and pods.
-Karbon utilizes `Flannel <https://github.com/coreos/flannel#flannel>`_ to provide layer 3 IPv4 network between multiple nodes within the Karbon cluster.
+Karbon utilizes `Flannel <https://github.com/coreos/flannel#flannel>`_ to provide layer 3 IPv4 networking between multiple nodes within the Karbon cluster.

    Platforms like Kubernetes assume that each pod (container) has a unique, routable IP inside the cluster.
 The advantage of this model is that it removes the port mapping complexities that come from sharing a single host IP.

-   The **Service CIDR** defines the network range on which services (like etcd) are exposed.
-The **Pod CIDR** defines the network range used to IP pods.
+   The **Service CIDR Range** defines the network range on which services (like etcd) are exposed.
+The **Pod CIDR Range** defines the network range used to IP pods.
 The default configuration allows for a maximum of 256 nodes with up to 256 pods per node.

 #.
 On the **Network** tab, fill out the following fields: